PostHog/posthog.com/contents/blog/introducing-housewatch.md

 ## Features

-HouseWatch provides multiple battle-tested tools for monitoring and managing ClickHouse.
+HouseWatch provides a central location for the tools we use to monitor and manage ClickHouse.

 ### Query performance and analysis